weaveworks/weave/site/how-it-works.md

 #### Removal of peers
-If a peer, after receiving a topology update, sees that another peer no longer has any connections within the network, it will drop all knowledge of that second peer.
+If a peer, after receiving a topology update, sees that another peer no longer has any connections within the network, it drops all knowledge of that second peer.